jrlasak/databricks_data_engineer_associate_cert_prep/README.md

 ### Section 5: Data Governance & Quality

 - **What you'll practice:** Understanding Unity Catalog's three-level namespace (catalog.schema.table), creating and managing catalogs, schemas, and volumes, creating managed tables, implementing access control with GRANT and REVOKE statements, and data quality validation patterns.

+## Additional Exam Topics

+This lab focuses on core data engineering workflows.
+If you want to practice additional exam topics such as **Delta Live Tables (DLT) pipelines** or **Delta table optimization techniques**, check out my other hands-on labs at [dataengineer.wiki/projects](https://dataengineer.wiki/projects/).

 ## How to Start